 The second reason why Canterbury is a popular tourist destination (and a city, even though it’s quite small) is because it has a famous Cathedral.
 It’s the seat of the Archbishop of Canterbury, not to be confused with the Archbishop of Banterbury.
 The former is the leader of the Church of England.
 The latter is a slang term used to describe a particularly funny guy – though more often than not the person in question is actually just some cretinous youth who thinks getting tanked up on JD and coke and scoffing down a ‘cheeky Nando’s before vomiting into a drain is the epitome of a hilarious night out.
 To be fair, you may spot both of these individuals in Canterbury if you keep your eyes peeled.

-Pretty much all tourists who visit Canterbury go to visit the Cathedral, which is apparently very pretty and historic.
+Canterbury is a popular choice for a day trip from London, and pretty much everyone who comes here goes to visit the Cathedral, which is apparently very pretty and historic.
 Since I was there for work, and not as a tourist, I did not, so I cannot tell you if it’s worth the trouble.
 However, I did get this glimpse of it, swathed in scaffolding, from across the back of a car park.
 I think the row of bins really adds to the charm, don’t you?

 A little later that evening we passed closer by the Cathedral.
 This is, I think, the main gate.
 It looks pretty main, anyway, and it’s a gate, and the building next door was called the Cathedral Gate Hotel, so this seems to be the likely conclusion.
 I bet you’re impressed with my detective work.